camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/microsoft-aks.md

 The `Premium SSD` volume could also be used, but its performance [varies based on volume size](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssds).

-It's recommended to use `Premium SSD v2` volume type, but if only `Premium SSD` type is available, AKS cluster nodes should use `Premium SSD` volumes of at least `256 GB` (P15).
+It's recommended to use `Premium SSD v2` volume type, but only if `Premium SSD` type is available; AKS cluster nodes should use `Premium SSD` volumes of at least `256 GB` (P15).